Acupuncture FAQ’s

 -

 Acupuncture is commonly used for pain relief, stress, anxiety, headaches, digestive issues, hormonal balance, insomnia, and overall wellness.
+I specialize in treating muscles and joints, and help clients decrease pain, increase range of motion, and reduce tension.

 -